carpentries-incubator/frictionless-data-agriculture/_episodes/03-frictionless-tables.md

 exercises: 0
 questions:
 - "What is a Frictionless Table Schema?"
-- "How can I create a Frictionless Table Schema?"
+- "How can I create and edit a Frictionless Table Schema?"
-- "What can I do with a Frictionless table?"
 objectives:
 - "Learn the Frictionless Table Schema and how it is used to describe a tabular dataset."
 - "Import a table and infer metadata about."
 - "Edit table metadata."
 - "Add additional column properties."
-- "Identify primary key columns."
-- "Add a foreign key to create a relationship with another tables."
-- "Validate a tables data"

 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---
+In this lesson we will be working with the Frictionless Python module and CSV (comma separated) data files.
+Each CSV file represents a table in our dataset.
+For each file, the first row is the header row and provides the names of the table fields.
+All following rows are data.

 ## Introducing the Frictionless Table Schema

-The Frictionless Table Schema is a simple format for describing a table and is expressed as JSON.
+The Frictionless Table Schema is a simple format for describing a table using JSON.
+The schema has properties for describing information about the table and an array property listing the tables fields.

-The schema describes the properties of a tabular dataset.
-Tabular data consists of a set of rows and a set of fields (columns).
-In this lesson we will be working with CSV (comma separated) formatted files.
-In these files, the first row is the header row and provides the names of the tables fields.
+### Why do we need the Table Schema? ###

-While CSV is a simple way of formatting tabular data, it only tells us the name of a field.
-To use the table we might need to know other information, or metadata, about the fields such as the fields data type.
-The Frictionless Table Schema allows us to provide this field metadata.
+While CSV is a simple and effective way for providing tabular data, it only tells us the name of a field.
+To use the table we might need to know other information, or metadata, about the fields such as the fields data type, i.e. is it text, an integer, a decimal or a date.
+The Frictionless Table Schema allows us to provide this metadata for the tables fields.

+Providing additional metadata for our tables means we can improve them in three important ways:
+1. We can provide validation rules for quality checking the data.
+2. We can provide additional information to describe the fields and data.
+This make it easier to re-use the data.
+3. We can add semantic annotations to fields to improve their interoperability with other datasets.

-> ## Describing tabular data fields
+> ## FAIR Data Principle
 >
+> Providing additional metadata to describe our tables helps us to meet FAIR data principles for interoperability and reuse of data
+>
+{: .callout}

+> ## Discussion
+>
 > What other information could you provide to describe fields in a table?
 >
 {: .discussion}

 ## Describing our first table
-We are going to use Python to describe our first CSV table.
+We are going to use the Frictionless Python module to describe our first CSV table.

-Start Python and import the Frictionless module's `describe` function.
-As we'll be working with JSON and python dictionary data data structures we will also import the PrettyPrinter module to return more readable data.
+Start Python or a new Jupyter Notebook and import the Frictionless module's `describe` function.
+As we'll be working with JSON and python dictionary data structures we will also import the PrettyPrinter module to return more readable dictionary data.

 ~~~
 from frictionless import describe